-Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Difference with BAU water management or agricultural best practices recognized as non-regret EBA measure by international key institutions such as IUCN, CATIE, FAO, CIAT.
-Output 1.5 Enhanced sectorial support through climate financing instruments a) Review current credit products offered to agriculture and energy sectors. b) Develop 4 business plans (2 for each Enabling condition to promote adaptation, by facilitating access to climate finance options Enabling condition to Lack of access to climate finance options to implement adaptation initiatives Lack of access to climate finance Understanding of barriers in the fir support adaptation efforts Generate evidence, "making the nance sector to effectively watershed) to establish and operate mini- hydro energy projects, including the correspondent farm management plan, informative prospectus to access financing sources for climate change adaptation activities, and technical assistance offered to obtain such financing. promote adaptation, by facilitating access to climate finance options options to implement adaptation initiatives case" to support the hypothesis that financial risk to support adaptation initiatives could be appropriately quantified and managed.
-Climate finance options currently available at the corporative level, not oriented to support individual projects at the farm level. c) Socialize the concept of Microfinance, based on ecosystems and climate change adaptation.
-It includes: Development of Microfinance Institutions mapping for both watersheds; Informative/instructional meetings on Microfinance for Ecosystem-based Adaptation (MEbA) with Microfinance Institutions, and identification of those interested/willing to participate in the training and technical assistance, Selection of 2 Microfinance Institutions (one at each watershed) to develop the training and technical assistance in order to design and offer one finance product.
-Enabling condition to promote adaptation, by facilitating access to climate finance options Lack of access to climate finance options to implement adaptation initiatives Promote interest in local microfinance institutions for incorporating climate change adaptation into their portfolio of finance options Innovative approach for the microfinance sector in the country
+Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Differen water ma agricu pr recognized as non-regret EBA measure by international key institutions such as IUCN, CATIE, FAO, CIAT.
+Output 1.5 Enhanced sectorial support through climate financing instruments a) Review current credit products offered to agriculture and energy sectors. b) Develop 4 business plans (2 for each watershed) to establish and operate mini- hydro energy projects, including the correspondent farm management plan, informative prospectus to access financing sources for climate change adaptation activities, and technical assistance offered to obtain such Enabling condition to promote adaptation, by facilitating access to climate finance options Enabling condition to promote adaptation, by facilitating access to climate finance options Lack of access to climate finance options to implement adaptation initiatives Lack of access to climate finance options to implement adaptation initiatives Understanding of barriers in the fir support adaptation efforts Generate evidence, "making the case" to support the hypothesis that financial risk to support adaptation initiatives could be appropriately quantified and managed.
+Innovative a Climate fina currently av corporative oriented to s individual p farm level. financing. c) Socialize the concept of Microfinance, based on ecosystems and climate change adaptation.
+It includes: Development of Microfinance Institutions mapping for both watersheds; Informative/instructional meetings on Microfinance for Ecosystem-based Adaptation (MEbA) with Microfinance Institutions, and identification of those interested/willing to participate in the training and technical assistance, - Selection of 2 Microfinance Institutions (one at each watershed) to develop the training and technical assistance in order to design and offer one finance product.
+To complete this activity, the program Enabling condition to promote adaptation, by facilitating access to climate finance options Lack of access to climate finance options to implement adaptation initiatives Promote interest in local microfinance institutions for incorporating climate change adaptation into their portfolio of finance options Innovative a microfinanc country